Share your insights

 • Identification and treatment of infections during pregnancy and the postpartum period.

-• Prophylactic antibiotics as indicated, for example, during cesarean delivery or for GBS colonization.
+• Prophylactic antibiotics as indicated, for example, during caesarean delivery or for GBS colonisation.

 • Vaccinations against influenza and pertussis during pregnancy.